 The Royal Christening

 The Grand Hotel Royal was originally opened for visitors of the highly successful Millennium Exhibition in 1896.
-A joint-stock company, established by the most important hotel owners of the day, including the chairman Frigyes Glück and the planner architect Rezső Ray, had succeed in purchasing the largest piece of real estate on the developing Grand Boulevard.
+A joint-stock company, established by the most important hotel owners of the day, including the chairman Frigyes Glück and the planner architect Rezső Ray, had succeeded in purchasing the largest piece of real estate on the developing Grand Boulevard.

 By this time the Grand Boulevard had become the main artery of the Hungarian capital and the hotel rooms enjoyed superb views of this most attractive part of Budapest.
 The official opening ceremony was on 30th April 1896 attracting many visitors and after its opening; the Royal became a regular haunt of contemporary Hungarian writers and journalists, including Jenő Heltay, Sándor Hunyadi, Lajos Nagy, and Gyula Krúdy.

 At the time of its opening, the hotel comprised of 350 guest rooms, the adjacent building and attic rooms for the staff.
 The architectural style was French renaissance and the latest technology of the era was used throughout.
 The aim was to create a building equipped for the highest levels of luxury, with high quality services and professionally organised operations.

 Besides the facilities (post office, bank, hairdresser, and ticket office) guests and the public had access to two restaurants, a café, a Gerbeaud confectionery and private dining rooms.
 In the cellar, there was not only a grocery store but also a bar.
 In the western cour d’honneur a palm garden made the court more attractive.
 In 1896, the year of its opening, the Lumiére brothers held the first screening of a motion picture in Budapest at the hotel, an event which would later become a regular exhibition.
 While also housing an early incarnation of the cinema, several classical concerts were held in the Royal Ballroom, and Béla Bartók, the world-famous Hungarian composer, frequently conducted music there.